chrislemke/sk-transformers/docs/README.md

 [scikit-learns pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) help to use formalized functions.
 So why not also share these so-called transformers with others?
 This open-source project has the goal to collect useful preprocessing pipeline steps.
 Let us all collect what we used for preprocessing and share it with others.
 This way we can all benefit from each other's work and save a lot of time.
 So if you have a preprocessing step that you use regularly, please feel free to contribute it to this project.
 The idea is that this is not only a toolbox but also an inspiration for what is possible.
 Maybe you have not thought about this preprocessing step before.

 Please check out the [guide](https://chrislemke.github.io/sk-transformers/CONTRIBUTING/) on how to contribute to this project.

-## Further information
-For further information, please refer to the [documentation](https://chrislemke.github.io/sk-transformers/).